asokaravindap/RSSIDataCollector/README.md

 # RSSIDataCollector
-This includes the source related to RSSI data collection
+This includes the implementation of RSSI data collection